 🍽️ Book a table here.

 Comptoir Libanais is launching a special Ramadan menu, a unique Iftar feast experience designed to bring friends, families, and communities together during this sacred month.
-Available from February 28, the menu is accessible for dine-in, click and collect, and delivery at all Comptoir Libanais UK restaurants, including Manchester.
-Priced at just £29.95 per person, the Iftar feast includes dates and your choice of homemade lemonade or orange blossom and honey milk; a mezze selection of lentil soup, cheese Samboussek, hummus and Fattoush salad; one large plate of either lamb kofta and butter bean tagine, marinated grilled chicken, feta and Lebanese salad, chicken shawarma rice bowl or aubergine tagine.
-Plus, finish with something sweet with their orange blossom Mouhalabia for dessert.
+Available from February 17, the menu is accessible for dine-in, click and collect, and delivery at all Comptoir Libanais UK restaurants, including Manchester.
+Priced at just £29.95 per person, the Iftar feast includes dates and your choice of lemonade or milk; a mezze selection of lentil soup, cheese Samboussek, hummus and Fattoush salad; one large plate of either lamb kibbeh fattet, marinated grilled chicken, feta and Lebanese salad, mixed grill or aubergine tagine.
+Plus, finish with something sweet with their orange and almond cake or rose Mouhalabia (a Lebanese-style panna cotta) for dessert.

 📍Comptoir Libanais, 18-19 The Avenue, Spinningfields, Manchester, M3 3HF.